semantifyit/ds-specifications/DS-Vocabulary/Input/DS-Vocabulary.md

 ## Discussion

-As an overview about verification and the ds specc we have following Doc: https://docs.google.com/document/d/1UPVY57CffPQJezwvjCBHL4d3wngI05F0nHFIuBz_FZg/edit#
+As an overview about verification and the ds spec we have following Doc: https://docs.google.com/document/d/1UPVY57CffPQJezwvjCBHL4d3wngI05F0nHFIuBz_FZg/edit#

 ### Multi-language